Peru profile - Media

-Privately-run broadcasters and newspapers dominate the media scene, with the state-run media having relatively small audiences.
+Privately-owned outlets dominate the media scene, with state media having smaller audiences.

-Lima is home to dozens of radio stations and several TV services.
-Many radio stations and regional newspapers are available in the provinces.
+Lima is home to dozens of radio stations and several TV networks.

-Around 10.8 million Peruvians were online by June 2012 (Internetworldstats).
-There is a stark disparity between urban and rural internet penetration.
+Around 18 million Peruvians were online by 2017, around 56% of the population (Internetworldstats).
 Facebook is the top social media platform.

 - El Comercio - Lima daily